matthew28845/matthewsigmonddotcom/content/_index.md

 ---
 # Welcome!

 My name is Matt Sigmond.
-I'm a senior at Carleton College studying Computer Science.
+I'm a recent graduate of Carleton College in Computer Science and an enthusiast of all kinds of technology.
 Here, you will find links to some of my work, and some information about me.

 You may be here to download [SpecMe](https://matthewsigmond.com/posts/software/specme/) or see some of my [photography](https://matthewsigmond.com/posts/photography/).